slowproj/slowdash/Applications/SlowDrip/README.md

 ## FirstMesh
-This is the minimum addittion to the Walkthrough, adding only the data visualization with SlowDash.
+This is the minimum addition to the Walkthrough, adding only the data visualization with SlowDash.

-### Setup Procedure (already done in the `FirstMesh` directory)
+### Setup Procedure
+Here are the steps to add SlowDash to the FirstMesh Walkthrough.
+This is already done in the `FirstMesh` example directory.

 1. Create a SlowDash workspace directory, `slowdash.d`, under the Dripline directory.
 2. Create a SlowDash configuration file (`SlowdashProject.yaml`) at the `slowdash.d` directory, with the following contents:
 ```yaml